 Pyramid provides time-based cumulative measures as a method for aggregating non-additive values on a cumulative basis in a data model, allowing users to solve analytical problems typically found in financial and accounting applications, where balance sheet values need to be accumulated to a given point in time.

 Cumulative totals are generally required when reporting balances over periods of time for balance sheet accounts in financial accounting.
-Usually users need to create complex, inefficient models and formulas to replicate the accumulation effect or worse, they manipulate the database into producing raw balancing figures in tables.
+Usually, users need to create complex, inefficient models and formulas to replicate the accumulation effect or worse, they manipulate the database into producing raw balancing figures in tables.
 When done as formulas, the results are constantly recalculated for every cell in every report – further placing tremendous stress on the reporting system.

-The cumulative option to aggregate the measure on the granular level ensures the accumulated totals are available and accurately calculated at source.
+The cumulative option to aggregate the measure on the granular level ensures the accumulated totals are available and accurately calculated at the source.

-Better yet, they automatically accumulate across the chosen time hierarchy in the query – so the balance effect by different period models (calendar vs fiscal) is automatically handled without any programming or additional effort from the user.
+Better yet, they automatically accumulate across the chosen time hierarchy in the query.
+So the balance effect by different period models (calendar vs. fiscal) is automatically handled without any programming or additional effort from the user.

 Last, cumulative aggregates are the perfect companion feature to parent-child hierarchy capabilities, running directly on any data source surfaced in Pyramid.
-Together, the two symbiotic functions make the process of building and delivering accounting based analytics accessible, fast, and entirely uncomplicated.
+Together, the two symbiotic functions make the process of building and delivering accounting-based analytics accessible, fast, and entirely uncomplicated.